Barontex1000/Daily-Mood-and-Habit-Tracker/README.md

    cd mood-habit-tracker
    ```
 3. Open the `index.html` file in your web browser.
+4. **Configure Firebase:**
+   - Copy your Firebase project config into `js/firebase-config.js` as shown in the comments.

 No additional installation or setup is required as the application runs entirely in the browser.

 ## How to Use

 1. **Sign Up/Login**: Create an account or log in to an existing one.
+Authentication is handled by Firebase Auth.
 2. **Select a Date**: Use the date picker to choose the date you want to track.
 3. **Rate Your Mood**: Click on an emoji that best represents your mood for the selected date.
 4. **Select Gender**: Choose your gender to see relevant habit suggestions.
 5. **Track Habits**: Check off the habits you've completed for the day.
 You can:
    - Use pre-defined habits based on your gender selection
    - Add custom habits (up to 5) using the "Add Custom Habit" button
 6. **Save Entry**: Click the "Save Entry" button to record your mood and habits for the day.
+Data is stored securely in Firestore under your user account.

-7. **View 7-Day Overview**: Scroll down to see a chart showing your mood and habit completion over the last 7 days.
+7. **View 7-Day Overview**: Scroll down to see a chart showing your mood and habit completion over the last 7 days (data is loaded from Firestore).
 8. **Read Weekly Report**: Below the chart, you'll find a summary of your week, including average mood and habit completion rates.
 9. **Logout**: Use the logout button in the header when you're done.

 ## Technical Details